 The Swiss food giant Nestlé, owner of chocolate brands such as Milkybar, Yorkie and Smarties, is experimenting with a similar strategy.
-Moving away from a strict compliance approach, its Child Labour Monitoring and Remediation System seeks to get farmers to self-declare instances of child labour and then take actions within the community itself to prevent it.
+Moving away from a strict compliance approach, its Child Labour Monitoring and Remediation System seeks to get cocoa farmers to self-declare instances of child labour and then take actions within the community itself to prevent it.

 This more collaborative approach keeps the issue visible and stops it being buried, according to ICI’s Mr Weatherill.
-An initial three-year pilot with 26,000 farmers, mostly located in Côte d’Ivoire, saw the number of children carrying out hazardous tasks drop by 51 per cent, a “very positive trajectory”, he says.
+An initial three-year pilot with 26,000 cocoa farmers, mostly located in Côte d’Ivoire, saw the number of children carrying out hazardous tasks drop by 51 per cent, a “very positive trajectory”, he says.

 Darrell High, cocoa manager at Nestlé, shares his enthusiasm, but remains sanguine at the same time.
-“While this has been incredibly encouraging in terms of the progress we’ve made, we know that there is still more work to do to address the pervasive issue of child labour in cocoa,” he says.
+“While this has been incredibly encouraging in terms of the progress we’ve made, we know that there is still more work to do to address the pervasive issue of child labour in cocoa farming,” he says.

 Scaling up the approach would certainly help.
 Not only does Nestlé need to expand the programme across its entire supply chain, but other buyers need to get on board as well.
 In the recent past, seven companies have agreed to do just that.
 Crucially, the list includes the global commodity traders Olam, Cargill and Ecom, which hold huge sway over the conditions in which cocoa is bought and sold.

-At Uncommon Chocolate, a California-based cocoa buyer that supplies mostly US chocolate manufacturers, Emily Stone would like to see the industry’s big players go even further.
-Not only should they pay a fair price, she says, but they should publicly declare which farms they source from and how much they pay, as Uncommon Chocolate does.
+At Uncommon Chocolate, a California-based cocoa buyer that supplies mostly US chocolate companies, Emily Stone would like to see the industry’s big players go even further.
+Not only should they pay a fair price, she says, but they should publicly declare which cocoa farms they source from and how much they pay, as Uncommon Chocolate does.

 “Farmers who employ child labour on their farms don’t do it because they want to, it’s what they need to do to make ends meet,” says Ms Stone, Uncommon Chocolate’s founder and chief executive.
 “One of the main reasons we do transparent pricing is because we believe that paying farmers stable, fair prices for their business is the key to sustainable practices of all kinds.”